Breckenridge Oktoberfest

 Frequently Asked Questions

-We are no longer be using beer tokens.
-You will need a wristband to enjoy beer, wine, and ciders at the event!
+We are no longer using beer tokens or loadable wristbands.
+Please bring a credit card to purchase beer, wine, ciders and food at the event!

 No. Beer tokens will not be accepted at Oktoberfest in 2025.
 Tokens from previous events will not be accepted for purchases.
-A credit card-activated wristband will be required for beer purchases.
+A credit card will be required for beer purchases.

 All stein sales and pre-purchased stein pick-up is located at the Riverwalk Center, 150 West Adams Avenue.